The OBH Point-to-Point at Lockinge

 Please visit www.obhpointtopoint.co.uk – the home of the OBH Point-to-Point.

-Gates open at 10.00am and the races over fences are preceded by a dog show, pony racing sponsored by Pinewood School and a parade of hounds.
+Gates open at 10.00am and the races over fences are preceded by a dog show and a parade of hounds.

 The course had new portable fences for 2022, so they can be sited in the best positions.
 The first fence is now on the outside of the track, with the finish along the inside running rail and the open ditch is now the third fence (three-mile races) and the ninth (two-mile five furlong race).